 Next, look for the overuse of adverbs and adjectives.
 When looking for adverbs (“he said angrily”), ask yourself: is there a way to replace the adverb with a stronger verb or add some additional cues that allow the reader to understand the situation?
 Adverbs are the easiest way to ‘tell not show,’ so be aware and keep them to a minimum.
 You can use your editing software to look for words that end in “ly.”

 As for adjectives, they tend to find their way into your writing because they help you visualize things.
-You write things like “large room” and “long train,” but they add no value if you really think about them.
-Unless we are talking about a Giant, we all know a train is big, right?
+You write things like “large room” and “long train,” but they add no value if you think about them.
+Unless we talk about a Giant, we all know a train is big, right?
 So, why say it?
 If the adjective doesn’t add something or somehow changes the way the reader thinks about the noun it modifies, it’s probably unnecessary.
 Use strong nouns instead, nouns that force the reader to imagine.
 For example, say that a “steel monster raced down the track” rather than a “giant train raced down the track.”